- Beginning the Ph.D. study

 of the dissertation thesis.
 Example:

-1st year: * survey of the literature relating to the thesis topic * the student attends the following courses and seminars: ... * research and preparation of the results for publication * presentation of the results at the conference ... * leading of tutorials on (subject) 2nd year: * the doctoral exam * the student applies for a GAUK grant on the topic ... * research and publications on the topics arising from the survey * student attends seminars ... related to the thesis topic * leading of tutorials 3rd year: * the English exam * research and publication, with focus on finishing the started projects related to the dissertation * 3-month stay at ... * start of the work on the thesis 4th year: * the student takes active part in organization of the seminar ... * finishing the thesis and its defense
+1st year: * survey of the literature relating to the thesis topic * the student attends the following courses and seminars: ... * research and preparation of the results for publication * presentation of the results at the conference ... * leading of tutorials on (subject) 2nd year: * TBD * the student applies for a GAUK grant on the topic ... * research and publications on the topics arising from the survey * student attends seminars ... related to the thesis topic * leading of tutorials 3rd year: * the English exam * research and publication, with focus on finishing the started projects related to the dissertation * 3-month stay at ... * start of the work on the thesis 4th year: * the student takes active part in organization of the seminar ... * finishing the thesis and its defense

 - "progress on the doctoral dissertation" field of "Dissertation and progress on the dissertation"